redhat-openstack/openstack-puppet-modules/README.md

 ### What cassandra affects

 * Installs the Cassandra package (default **dsc21**).
+* Ensures that the Cassandra service is enabled and running.
 * Optionally installs the Cassandra support tools (e.g. cassandra21-tools).
 * Optionally configures a Yum repository to install the Cassandra packages from.